Suziwan/Calendar_OOP/README.md

 ## The "app.rb" file

-The main file "app.rb" allow to test and execute the final program, that will call other class programs (user.rb and event.rb) and make them communicate.
+The main file "app.rb" allows to test and execute the final program, that will call other class programs (user.rb and event.rb) and make them communicate with each other (methods).

 ## The User class